nelson888/email-server/README.md

 All data classes

 ### repository
-A Repository is a class allowing to retrieve elements of a certain type
+A Repository is a class allowing to retrieve/save elements of a certain type

 ### service